 SOCIOL 332 Work and Occupation: Sociological perspec- tives on work.
 Work, class, status, and power.
 Society, econ- omy, technology, and occupational structure; organization of workplace.
 Work in the global economy.

-SOCIOL 334 Social Protest & Social Change: This course addresses how and why social protests are sometimes able to initiate major social change within societies and social groups.
-Attention will also focus on social media and its influence on social protest.
+SOCIOL 334-0 Social Protest & Social Change Addresses how and why social prostests are sometimes able to initiate major social change within societies and social groups.
+Attention also on social media and its influence on social protest.

 SOCIOL 345 Class and Culture: The role that culture plays